How can you protect your privacy online?

 Ad blocking came into its own in the late-2000s, as the amount of trash shoved onto your screen in the form of ads, popups, scams and annoyances became intolerable.
 Developers and privacy advocates soon realized that we could block all kinds of things, including trackers and scripts and cookies.

-Aside from protecting your privacy online, another bonus of resource blocking is that most websites will load faster if you block the extra garbage.
+Aside from protecting your privacy online, another bonus of resource blocking is that web pages will load faster when you block the extra garbage.

 Review your account settings

-Most sites and services you sign up for will default to allowing your profile to be viewed by the public.
+Most online services will default to allowing your profile to be viewed by the public.

 For example, Amazon automatically creates a public profile for you.
-All your product reviews, ratings, comments, public wishlists and biographical info you entered will be visible here.
+Your product reviews, ratings, comments, public wishlists and biographical info will be visible here.
 Set this to private!

 Log in and change these options wherever you can.
 Set your profiles to private, or delete them altogether.